jeffmould/resume/README.md

 	<li>Evaluated and proposed new hardware and software solutions</li>
 	<li>Established and maintained relationships with both internal and external IT providers</li>
 	<li>Performed routine maintenance, upgrades, and installations of desktops, servers, and software</li>
+	<li>Prepare, review, and implement documentation related to IT policies and procedures.</li>
 </ul>
 <h2>EDUCATION</h2>
 <p><strong>University of Maryland University College</strong><br />